 Many travelers would swear that they get sick after every trip or vacation.
 They wonder if it was the food, the water, the pina coladas -- or, like me, the airplane ride.
 While I don't think you can count out the pina coladas (or that burrito you bought on the street), it turns out you could be right about airplanes.

 Studies vary, but most show that airline carriers are formidable carriers of the common cold.
 The Wall Street Journal cited a study that found an increased risk of catching the cold by as high as 20 percent, while another study in the Journal of Environmental Health Research found that colds may be more than 100 times more likely to be transmitted on a plane than during normal daily life on the ground.

-Why this is the case isn't perfectly clear, but the publishers of the second study investigate a panoply of possible causes for the increased chances of getting sick after flying, including close quarters, shared air and, as I will explain, the most likely culprit: extremely low cabin humidity.
+The publishers of the second study investigate a panoply of possible causes for the increased chances of getting sick after flying, including close quarters, shared air and, as I will explain, the most likely culprit: extremely low cabin humidity.

 The Journal of Environmental Health Research study runs through several potential sources of higher transmission, but settles primarily on a single likely cause: extremely low cabin humidity caused by low humidity at high elevations.
 (A review of the study reveals the conclusion that aircraft that actively recirculated air actually showed slightly lower transmission rates than those that did not.)

 Most commercial airlines fly in an elevation range of 30,000 to 35,000 feet, where humidity typically runs at 10 percent or lower.
 At very low levels of humidity, the "natural defense system" of mucus in our noses and throats dries up and is crippled, creating a much more tolerant environment for germs to infect us.